openmcp-project/docs/docs/about/design/service-provider-design.md

 ### Ideas

 - `SoftDelete` platform concept.
-A `managed` service can transition to a `unmanaged` service by soft deleting its corresponding `ServiceProviderAPI` or the `ServiceProvider` entirely without losing the `DomainService`.
+A `managed` service can transition to a `unmanaged` service by soft deleting its corresponding `ServiceProviderConfig` without losing the `DomainService`.
 This way a tenant could offboard itself partially or entirely from the platform without losing the provisioned infrastructure.
 This obviously depends on the ownership model of the infrastructure.
-- In the above model the `OnboardingCluster` is a continuous `API` cluster.
-We might want to provision dedicated or shared tenant `API` servers (e.g. with `ClusterProvider` kcp) based on some kind of component discovery that lets the tenant pick its feature/component set.
-This way the `OnboardingCluster` is only used to onboard new tenants.
-And we don't run into CRD management hell/bottlenecks.
-- Another thought regarding the `OnboardingCluster`.
-If we introduce tenant `API` clusters, they could be used to create MCPs.
-This again implies that instead of having the `OnboardingCluster` create `MCPs`, we might want to have the `OnboardingCluster` create `Tenants` as the entry point for users -> start with an identity object like `Tenant` or `Account` instead of a usage artifact like `MCP`.
 - Distinguish between `Run` and `API` artifacts on all platform layers
-- Illustrate different deployment models with `Run`/`API` concept

 ### Terminology